oxid-support/admin-menu-extension/README.md

 # OXID Support - Example Admin Page

-This module adds an additional example page with two tabs to the OXID eShop administration area.
+This module adds an example page with two tabs to the OXID eShop administration area.

 ## Install